rafapi/rafapi/README.md

 ### Hi there 👋
+- 🔭 Working on Offline RL resewarch, primarily focusing on NLP model efficiency but always keeping an eye on the Robotics landscape.
+- 🌱 Learning?
+All the time!
 <!--
 **rafapi/rafapi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.